OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Development Infrastructure
 --------------------------

-We maintain a dedicated development and testing server on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_.
+We maintain a dedicated development and testing server on the `Amazon Elastic Compute Cloud <https://aws.amazon.com/ec2/>`_.
 We treat our infrastructure as code thus making it versionable, testable, and repeatable.
 We create our machine images using `Packer <https://www.packer.io/>`_ and `Chef <https://www.chef.io/>`_ and manage our compute resources with `Terraform <https://www.terraform.io/>`_.
-Our definition files are available `online <https://github.com/restudToolbox/package/tree/master/tools>`_.
+Our definition files are available `here <https://github.com/restudToolbox/package/tree/master/tools>`_.

 Program Design
 --------------

 We build on the design of the original authors (`codes <https://github.com/restudToolbox/package/tree/master/forensics>`_).
 We maintain a pure Python implementation with a focus on readability and a scalar and parallel Fortran implementation to address any performance constraints.
 We keep the structure of the Python and Fortran implementation aligned as much as possible.
-This includes the naming and interface design of the subroutines and functions for example.
+For example, we standardize the naming and interface design of the routines across versions.

 Test Battery
 ------------